 Previous schools/new school/placement contacted for essential information sharing.

 Transition sessions for Year 6 pupils during the summer term or earlier if necessary.

 New school are invited to attend any reviews prior to transition.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

-The special educational needs (SEN) budget is managed by the Vice Principal.
+The special educational needs (SEN) budget is managed by our School Business Manager.
 Our finances are monitored and audited regularly and we utilise resources to support the strategic aims of our setting as well as individual learner needs.
 We seek to ensure a ‘value for money’ service, therefore all interventions are costed and evaluated to measure impact of provision.

 - How is the decision made about what type and how much support my child/young person will receive?